Redpill-Linpro/alfresco-defaultquota-policy/README.md

 ## Summary
 This extension adds the ability to define and apply a default quota when a new user is created.

 Alfresco's default quota is unlimited.
 This extension sets the default to 2 GB, unless a value is provided at user creation time, which then overrides the default.
+The default value of 2 GB can be modified in alfresco-global.properties by setting the property 'alfresco.defaultQuota'.
+This property is the amount of bytes used as default.

 The default value is set in a context file and must be defined in bytes.